What Is Degenerative Disc Disease All About?

 The facet joints are very prone to wear when disc height is compromised.
 As the vertebrae sit closer together, so do the facet joints.
 They bear more of the load as the height is lost.
 The cushions within the joint capsule of the facet joints themselves also begin to wear.
 Facet joints have a rich nervous supply and will also show signs of pain when irritated from wear.

 There are many ways to correct or slow down this degenerative process.
 It is very unlikely that disc height will ever be restored.
-There is decompression therapy that claims to have successful results but it is not for everyone and there is no guarantee in the long run that the discs will maintain their height.
+There is decompression therapy that claims to have successful results but it is not for everyone.
+With this type of treatment there is no fool proof guarantee in the long run that the discs will still be able to maintain any restored height.